altamira/financeiro/README.md

 src/financeiro.sql
 src/insert.sql
 ```
-ps: the login and password are the same for all user.
+ps: the password are the same as the login name for all user.

 ##Business Process